alexaustin456/Level9-Public/README.md

 # Introduction to the Level 9 archive
 ## Mike Austin, Feb 2025.
-The Level 9 archive is based on around 1000 floppy disks from various system, of which about 500 were successfully read between 2021 and 2024, mainly using an Atari ST emulator running on a PC.
+The Level 9 archive is based on around 1000 floppy disks from various systems which were preserved from the late 1980s and early 1990s.
+Of these, about 500 were successfully read between 2021 and 2024, mainly using an Atari ST emulator running on a PC.

 This GitHub repo is a work in progress.
 Here are some of the folders which I have processed so far.

 ## "floppy disk archive"